-Visit: http://www.westyorkshiredales.anglican.org/?q=content/forging-links-huddersfield to find out how our work is being recognised by the Diocese of West Yorkshire and the Dales.
+Visit: http://www.westyorkshiredales.anglican.org/?q=content/forging-links-huddersfield to find out how our work is being recognised by the Diocese of Leeds.

 Our Christmas Carol Service in Church is always a wonderful way to end the Autumn Term; the Church is usually full to capacity with children, staff, choir, parents, carers, school Governors and members of the Church community.
 As always, the children are absolutely amazing and never fail to impress everybody with their super behaviour, enthusiasm and wonderful singing … the choir certainly do make the hairs on the back of your neck stand up when you listen to them.

 We are regular visitors to Church on ‘Education Sunday’ and The Presentation of Christ in the Temple (Candlemas).
-Last year our Head Teacher, Mrs Lisa Walton-Thorpe, presented her thoughts and feelings about what it means to lead in a Church school, accompanied by Year 4 pupils reading a selection of hymns and prayers.
+Our Head Teacher, Mrs Lisa Walton-Thorpe, presented her thoughts and feelings about what it means to lead in a Church school, accompanied by Year 4 pupils reading a selection of hymns and prayers.